markjtang/tax-calculator-frontend/README.md

 ## API Interaction

 This frontend interacts with the backend tax calculator API, specifically the `/tax-calculator/tax-year/:year` endpoint, to fetch tax bracket information.
-Ensure the backend server is running and accessible.

 ## Project Structure